-3.5 Power-Up
+3.5 POWER-UP

-Turn on the front panel POWER SWITCH (Figure 3-2).
+Turn on the front panel POWER SWITCH.

-- The front panel POWER light should come on. - The cooling fan should start immediately. - The compressor should start after a few seconds delay.
-The delay is to allow the control board to initialize and boot up. - After 30 to 60 seconds, the front panel pressure gauge should read 30 psig. - The 701X is now producing clean dry air.
+- The front panel POWER indicator LED should light. - The cooling fan should start immediately. - The compressor should start after a few second's delay.
+The delay is to allow the control board to initialize and boot up. - After 30 to 60 seconds, the front panel pressure gauge should read 30 psig. - The N701/H is now producing clean dry air.

-If the 701X has been unused for several days, it may take 30-60 minutes to achieve final purity and dryness.
+Note If the N701/H has been unused for several days, it may take 30-60 minutes to achieve final purity and dryness.

-The 701X zero air has a 20 (T701, 701)/30 (T701H, 701H) liter/minute output restriction.
-It must be connected to a Model 700 or similar calibrator to restrict the zero air flow for lesser flow rates.
+The N701 has a 20 LPM output restriction, and the N701H has a 30 LPM output restriction.
+The instrument must be connected to a Model 700 or similar calibrator to restrict the zero air flow for lesser flow rates.

-3.5.1 Compressor Function
+3.5.1 COMPRESSOR FUNCTION

-Because the 701X supplies zero air on demand, pressure in the storage tank will build until the "cut-out" level is achieved, thus turning off the compressor.
+Because the N701/H supplies zero air on demand, pressure in the storage tank will build until the "cut-out" level is achieved, thus turning off the compressor.
 In order for the compressor to turn on, the storage tank pressure must drop below the "cut in" level.